 3. Equip Your Team With Relevant Skills and Information

-Statistics show that 62% of customers consider service knowledge and insights on important aspects of good customer service experience.
+Around 62% of customers consider service knowledge and insights on important aspects of good customer service experience.
 At the same time, providing prompt answers to customers is essential when it comes to retaining customers.
 To do this effectively, customer support teams need to have the necessary skills and information.

 When your business operations are still low with a small customer support team, it is easy to train your support staff, track their performance, and make a strategy or product changes.
 However, as your organization grows, the customer support team expands as well.
 This makes it challenging for companies to train their squad of operators.